SichengMo/SichengMo.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm Sicheng Mo, an incoming student at UCLA MSCS.
+I am a first-year MS student in Computer Science at UCLA.
 I obtained my bachelor's degree of Computer Science and Mathematics at University of Wisconsin-Madison.
 I at that time researched under the supervision of [Prof.Yin Li](https://www.biostat.wisc.edu/~yli/) and [Prof.Fred Sala](https://pages.cs.wisc.edu/~fredsala/)

 My research interests are in Computer Vision and Machine learning.
+Specifically, I am particularly interested in video understanding and interpretable human-AI interaction.